Last Updated on October 21, 2023

 What to eat in Tours

 Like most typical dishes in France, local delicacies include meat and cheese.
 The first ones you should eat are the Rillettes de Tours (a type of paté), the Rillions (spiced pork confit), and the Andouillete (sausage).
 For the cheese, you can’t miss the Sainte-Maure (goat cheese).
-On the sweet side, try the Nougat de Tours (a cake), the Fouace de Rabelais (brioche) and the Poire Tapée (which translate to beaten pear).
+On the sweet side, try the Nougat de Tours (a cake), the Fouace de Rabelais (brioche), and the Poire Tapée (which translates to beaten pear).

 How to get to Tours